Aspartame: Commercial uses

-Under the trade names Equal, NutraSweet, and Canderel, aspartame is an ingredient in approximately 6,000 consumer foods and beverages sold worldwide, including (but not limited to) diet sodas and other soft drinks, instant breakfasts, breath mints, cereals, sugar-free chewing gum, cocoa mixes, frozen desserts, gelatin desserts, juices, laxatives, chewable vitamin supplements, milk drinks, pharmaceutical drugs and supplements, shake mixes, tabletop sweeteners, teas, instant coffees, topping mixes, wine coolers, and yogurt.
+Under the brand names Equal, NutraSweet, and Canderel, aspartame is an ingredient in approximately 6,000 consumer foods and beverages sold worldwide, including (but not limited to) diet sodas and other soft drinks, instant breakfasts, breath mints, cereals, sugar-free chewing gum, cocoa mixes, frozen desserts, gelatin desserts, juices, laxatives, chewable vitamin supplements, milk drinks, pharmaceutical drugs and supplements, shake mixes, tabletop sweeteners, teas, instant coffees, topping mixes, wine coolers, and yogurt.
 It is provided as a table condiment in some countries.
 Aspartame is less suitable for baking than other sweeteners because it breaks down when heated and loses much of its sweetness.

 NutraSweet Company

 In 1985, Monsanto bought G.D.
 Searle, and the aspartame business became a separate Monsanto subsidiary, NutraSweet.
 In March 2000, Monsanto sold it to J.W.
 Childs Associates Equity Partners II L.P.
-European use patents on aspartame expired starting in 1987, and the US patent expired in 1992.
-Since then, the company has competed for market share with other manufacturers, including Ajinomoto, Merisant, and the Holland Sweetener Company.
+European use patents on aspartame expired beginning in 1987, with the US patent following suit in 1992.